810: The Giant Spider Invasion

 A reference to the theme song to Gilligan’s Island (see above note), in which the hapless castaways set out for a “three-hour tour.”

 An imitation of a wide variety of funk songs from the 1970s that frequently turned up on the soundtracks of porn movies and blaxploitation films; the theme from Shaft, written by Isaac Hayes, is a fairly iconic example.
+Also a possible nod to the 1972 album and song titled "Waka/Jawaka" by rock composer and friend of the show Frank Zappa.
 Tom Servo does an extensive riff on “wakka-chukka” in Show 512, Mitchell.

 [Sung.]
 What's the buzz, tell me what's a-happenin'/what's the buzz, tell me what's a-happenin' ...